Louis Isaac Rabinowitz: Political career

 In Israel, Rabinowitz became involved in Jerusalem municipal politics, serving as a city council representative and (1976–1978) and as Deputy Mayor of Jerusalem.
-He also became the Rabbi of the Herut-Etzel Synagogue in the Nahalot neighbourhood of Jerusalem, replacing Rabbi Aryeh Levin (the Rabbi of the Prisoners) following his death.
+He also became the Rabbi of the Herut-Etzel (Achdut Yisrael) Synagogue in the Nachlaot neighbourhood of Jerusalem, replacing Rabbi Aryeh Levin (the Rabbi of the Prisoners) following his death in 1969.
 While his positions on religion were considered to be quite liberal for an orthodox Rabbi, his political positions in Israel were right wing.
 He was a founder of the Movement for a Greater Land of Israel and opposed the Israeli withdrawal from the Sinai Peninsula as part of the Camp David Peace agreements with Egypt.
 He fell out with his friend, Prime Minister Menachem Begin, over this issue.
 Rabinowitz died in 1984, at the age of seventy-eight.
 His funeral was attended by President Chaim Herzog, to whom he was related, and former Israeli Foreign Minister Abba Eban.
 He was interred on Har HaMenuchot.